groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/retrieving-document-information/how-to-determine-file-type.md

 ## Determine file type by the stream

-When you do not know a file extension or media type header, you can try determining file type by using the [FromStream()](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype/methods/fromstream) method of the [FileType](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype).
-GroupDocs.Viewer will try reading the file signature and mapping it to the file type.
+When you do not know a file extension or media type header, you can try determining file type by using the [FromStream()](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype/methods/fromstream) method of the [FileType](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype) class.
+GroupDocs.Viewer will try reading the signature and mapping it to the file type.

 The following code snippet shows how to determine a file type using the file signature: